Satellite flare: Mega-constellations

 Starlink Satellite Trails over Brazil alongside a shooting star - NASA's Astronomy Picture of the Day, 10 December 2019.

 Low-orbit satellite constellations such as Starlink are a concern for astronomers, stargazers, and indigenous communities because of light pollution.

 In February 2020, the Russian Academy of Sciences said it would send a letter to the United Nations complaining that Starlink's satellites will damage "30-40% of astronomical images."
+In addition to their impact on ground-based astronomy, the ongoing expansion of mega-constellations has the potential to harm spaced-based telescope observations.

 Numerous satellite operators have criticized SpaceX for attempting to overwhelm the FCC with paperwork as a means to gain approval to launch 42,000 satellites, which has raised questions about which aspects of space law pertain to light pollution from satellites.

 SpaceX and Elon Musk have asserted in meetings with the National Academy of Sciences and in FCC filings that "SpaceX is committed to reducing satellite brightness to allow enjoyment of the skies and not thwart scientific discovery" and that its objectives are (1) to "make the satellites generally invisible to the naked eye within a week of launch", and (2) to "minimize Starlink's impact on astronomy by darkening satellites so they do not saturate observatory detectors."
-There were more than 7,800 Starlink satellites in orbit as of July 2025.
+There are more than 10,400 Starlink satellites in orbit as of June 2026.

 Starlink satellites can flare repeatedly in an isolated area of the sky, typically directly above the sun (below the horizon) as they transit the highest latitude of their orbits.
 This phenomenon is most obvious when satellites are low over the horizon, and is due to the large number of Starlink satellites that are orbiting the Earth, predominantly at ~53° orbital inclination.

 The flares from Starlink have been misidentified as UFOs by airline pilots due to their unusual repetitive nature, which is visually analogous to a car's headlights at night getting brighter (then dimmer) as it rounds a turn.
 At cruising altitudes for commercial aircraft at night, pilots looking toward the setting or rising sun can often see the "racetrack" reflections from multiple satellites in criss-crossing orbits.

+Satellite constellations also present challenges to Indigenous astronomy and traditional practices that rely on the night sky, such as Polynesian wayfinding.